California Polytechnic State University Mustang Band: Kappa Kappa Psi (ΚΚΨ) – ιπ Chapter

 Some members of the Mustang Band participate in Iota Pi, Cal Poly's chapter of the national honorary band fraternity Kappa Kappa Psi.
 Iota Pi continually finds ways to serve the Mustang Band as well as many of the other Cal Poly music ensembles by creating many social events in which band members may participate.
+Their sponsor is Christopher J. Woodruff, Cal Poly's director of bands.